View Document Text

 clients (corporations, partnerships, foundations or other business entities).
 Adviser does not require a

-minimum account size in order to establish an advisory relationship.
-In some cases, third party
+minimum account size to establish an advisory relationship.
+In some cases, third party managers have

-managers have account minimums that must be met before they will accept a client’s assets and
+account minimums that must be met before they accept a client’s assets and provide investment

 Item 8 Methods of Analysis, Investment Strategies and Risk of Loss